Doctor Who: The Lost Stories (E·F)

 Stage Reached: Complete script

-Synopsis: On an alien planet, a man named Rhythm woos Barbara.
+Synopsis: On the idyllic planet Fragrance, a man named Rhythm woos Barbara.
 She is unaware, however, that her rejection of his advances mean that Rhythm is now sentenced to die.

 The Furies see The Space War